helenplesko/technicallogs/G99GroupProject.md

 #### What is an .esm file?

-- I've never seen this file before - had to do a bit of research
+I've never seen this file before - had to do a bit of research...

 - ESM files hold game data, including characters, in-game items, world environments, and settings
 - developed by Betheseda Softworks
 - you need special software to open the file directly

 FileInfo.com.
 (2012). *.ESM file extension.* https://fileinfo.com/extension/esm
 Filext.
 (2024). *Opening an ESM file.* https://filext.com/file-extension/ESM

 ### Complete Leaflet tutorials